Georg Scholz, Zeitungsträger (Newspaper Carriers), 1921.

 Marxism, like any other science, develops by encountering problems which expose its own limits.
 If it is through political practice that limitations within Marxism will be exposed, then it is through theoretical and political practice that these limitations can be solved.
 The problem of economic reductionism was exposed in the Second International, where ‘Marxists’12 believed that economic exploitation alone would produce an organized revolutionary movement.
 This was obviously not the case, and it took Lenin and the Bolsheviks to theorize a solution to this limit.
 Lenin argued that revolution will not occur spontaneously, and that the revolutionary movement must be consciously harnessed and led in order to be successful.
 And they were right, the Leninist conception of politics led to the seizure of state power by the Bolsheviks before they inevitably encountered new limits in the period of socialist construction.
 Regardless, if the Marxist conception of politics was at one point economic reductionist, Lenin and the Bolsheviks conceptualized a new form of Marxist politics that overcomes the problem.

-The problem of economic reductionism also emerged in the period of socialist construction in the USSR, which was plagued after the revolution by underdevelopment within the productive forces, a lack of other revolutions to provide material support, and the persistence of bourgeois/feudal social relations.
+The problem of economic reductionism also emerged in the period of socialist construction in the USSR, which was plagued after the revolution by underdevelopment within the productive forces, a lack of other revolutions in Western Europe to provide material support, and the persistence of bourgeois/feudal social relations.
 An economic reductionist, or vulgarized application of Marxism to the USSR in the period of socialist construction, would entail the view that socialism would organically emerge following the seizure of state power.
 Or in other words, by defeating the ruling class, socialism would organically emerge in the void produced by the revolution.
 However, the slide of the CPSU (Communist Party of the Soviet Union) into revisionism opened the door for bourgeois restoration.
 The Chinese Communists saw that, if not consciously dealt with, the bourgeoisie re-emerges within the Communist Party itself.
 In the USSR, the major consequence of revisionism was the desire for peace with the US.
 If Marxism is defined by the centrality of class struggle and contradictions to politics, then the conflict between the US and the USSR represented the international struggle between socialism and capitalism, which is necessarily antagonistic.
 While I am sympathetic to the view that the USSR had to preserve its own existence in order to facilitate socialist construction, this does not justify pursuing peace with the US.
 This is equivalent to communists, pre-revolution, pursuing peace with the bourgeoisie.
 The contradiction between the working class and bourgeoisie, between communism and capitalism itself, is antagonistic; it cannot be peacefully resolved.
 The only solution is the defeat of one by the other.
 Anytime one seeks reconciliation from a position of weakness, as was the case with the USSR, you let your opponent win.
 And in the end, the USSR fell apart internally and the US won.
 The development of revisionism within the USSR led to the class collaboration with the US, and played a significant role in its demise.

 The lesson from the Cultural Revolution is that, even after the seizure of state power, it is still imperative to consciously develop the conditions of socialism.
 These conditions are: